Additional menu

 Keep in mind that a discretionary relationship is typically an ongoing one.
 Commonly, you’ll entrust an individual or a company to manage your account and keep your investments on track for the long haul.
 If you’re thinking of hiring a company or specific person, consider researching their business practices and investment philosophies.

-Joseph Catanzaro, a CFP at Oak & Stone Capital Advisors in Ambler, Pennsylvania, highlights that “[it’s] essential to review the manager’s track record and reputation, ensuring that their investment philosophy aligns with your financial goals and risk tolerance.”
+Joseph Catanzaro, CFP®, financial advisor at Oak & Stone Capital Advisors in Ambler, Pennsylvania, highlights that “[it’s] essential to review the manager’s track record and reputation, ensuring that their investment philosophy aligns with your financial goals and risk tolerance.”
 One of the best ways to learn more about a firm or individual is by looking up their Form ADV on the SEC’s Investment Adviser Public Disclosure (IAPD) website.

 Trust is the most essential factor in your relationship with an investment manager.
 Because they have the power to make decisions on your behalf while you aren’t there, you must be sure they’re going to act with integrity and carry out your best interest.